Functions Development Guidelines

 Promise.all()

-Take the following example where we fetch a username from the KV Store and fetch an IP address for that user from an external web service.
-When both are available (and not before), the logic to update the request object will be executed.
+Example: fetch a username from KV Store and an IP address from a web service.
+When both resolve, update the request.

 export default (request) => {